-As you will have seen, by name is Phil Cooper, and my callsign is GU0SUP.
+As you will have seen, my name is Phil Cooper, and my callsign is GU0SUP.

-I am currently employed in a small electronics factory where we build circuit boards for many companies.
+I now retired, but used to work in a small electronics factory where we build circuit boards for many companies.

 Check out http://www.offshore-electronics.co.uk for more info.

-My job is checking boards after they have been through the surface-mount process, and repairing any defects found.
-To me, this isn't a job, more of a hobby.
+My job was checking boards after they have been through the surface-mount process, and repairing any defects found.
+It was more of a hobby than job…

 Penny and I were married on 8 September 2000, at St James concert hall in Guernsey.
 It was the second time round for both of us!